-Award: BEST CAST IRON PAN
+Award: BEST PRESEASONED

 WHY WE LIKE IT: A humble non-stick cast iron aebleskiver pan that’s rugged and easy to handle, this item from Lodge is the best aebleskiver pan on our list.
 It heats up slower than cast aluminum pans, but it’s easier to control, reducing the risk of burning your food.

 The Pro Logic P7A3 by Lodge is an excellent cast iron skillet for cooking up Danish aebleskivers.
 It has 1-inch deep cooking molds that are also 3 1/4 inches in diameter, making this pan perfect for cooking aebleskivers that are closer to their traditional counterparts.
 Unlike the aluminum-based pans on our list, cast iron pans heat up more slowly, due to the combination of their high heat capacity and weight.
 But despite not heating up as quickly, these pans offer an extra dimension of control for the more meticulous cooks out there.